SerratedSharp/SerratedJQ/README.md

 ## Usage

+Types suffixed with "Plain" seek to implement the jQuery API as-is.
+Some liberties for security or consistency have been taken, such as not providing a `$()` equivalent, but rather providing separate `.Select` and `.ParseHtml` methods to ensure parameters are never interpreted as HTML when not intended, as this can be a security pitfall.
+Seperate `.ParseHtml` and `.ParseHtmlAsJQuery` methods disambiguate pitfalls where jQuery ParseHtml can sometimes return an HtmlElement instead of a jQuery object.

+Opinionated non-Plain API's are planned for future implementation which would more closely align with a typical .NET framework API.

+> [!NOTE]
+> Sample projects are temporarily out of date.
+In the interim they still serve as a demonstration of general approaches.
+For working example code, see the test cases in the `SerratedJQLibrary/Tests.Wasm` project such as https://github.com/SerratedSharp/SerratedJQ/blob/main/SerratedJQLibrary/Tests.Wasm/ElementManipulation.cs

 - The GettingStarted project demonstrates basic DOM manipulation and event subscription: [GettingStarted IndexClient.cs](https://github.com/SerratedSharp/SerratedJQ/blob/main/GettingStarted/GettingStarted.WasmClient/IndexClient.cs)
 - The SerratedJQSample project includes more advanced examples as well as API requests to the MVC project from the WASM client: [SerratedJQSample](https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample)
 - To have page specific C# WASM code executed, and wait for both WASM and JQuery to be loaded, see Getting Started